Prostate Cancer (cont.)

-Most prostate cancers are slow growing, as shown by the fact that 67% of men with prostate cancer survive at least 10 years.
+- Most prostate cancers are slow growing, as shown by the fact that a majority of men with prostate cancer survive at least 10 years.

 If a man is elderly and has other medical conditions, watchful waiting may be the most prudent course.

 - Therapy may be more harmful than the cancer.